Never assume hotel or hostel prices are fixed. Book right and massive savings are possible on UK and worldwide rooms.

 While it's not the Ritz, many MoneySavers have been pleasantly surprised, and surroundings at Oxford and Cambridge colleges can be stunning.
 The website Travelstay also lists cheap university rooms across the UK.

-No-frills hotels in London and Edinburgh from £25
+No-frills UK hotels from £25

 As long as you've not got a aversion to orange, Easyhotels is another option.
 It has pads in London, Luton, Glasgow and Edinburgh and more, with simple rooms from about £25 a night (£15 in Glasgow).
 Again, the earlier you book, the better the chance of a lower price.